GitauMbugua/Fifa-Dataset-Analysis/README.md

 ### 1. Distribution of Players' Height, Age, and Weight
 Explored the distribution of players' height, age, and weight, providing insights into the physical attributes of football players in the dataset.
+Used histograms to get insights of the height, weight and age.
+- #### 1 Height
+  Found out that most players in the dataset average a height of 181cm.
+The shortest player is 156cm while the tallest was 204 cm
+  ![Height Distribution]

 ### 2. Top 10 Countries with the Most Number of Players
 Identified and analyzed the top 10 countries with the highest number of football players in the dataset.